 Below, you’ll find extra costs associated with studying this course.

-Travel – you will need to consider travel costs to the monthly weekend sessions at either The British Racing School or Hartpury University.
+Travel & Accommodation – you will need to consider travel and accommodation costs for the monthly weekend sessions at either The British Racing School or Hartpury University.

 Printing – if you do not have access to your own printer, you may need to consider printing costs for course materials, although this will be kept to a minimum for environmental reasons.